lofeliem/inflow/README.md

 # Welcome to your Expo app 👋
 回到bdzhang目录 sudo ~/mongodb/mongodb/bin/mongod --dbpath ~/github/inflow/database
+✔ Incremented versionCode from 5 to 6.
+✔ Using remote Android credentials (Expo server)

-This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
+✔ Using Keystore from configuration: Build Credentials BZSeNjuZJ3 (default) This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started